 Life goes by day after day and season after season.
 Before we know it our reflection in the mirror seems foreign, like a strange god we do not know.
-The hairbrush is filled with gray hairs and creases have formed around our lips and eyes.
-Seasons come with different fruits, nuts, and berries.
+The hairbrush is filled with gray hairs.
+How did they get there?
+Wrinkles and tiny edged creases fill in our lips and eyes.
+Seasons come with a different harvest as the cycle of life continues.

 Other times, we’d take sticks, or an old spade and dig up Indian heads, broken pieces of glass, or at times we even found an antique glass quill holder, a scarred up decanter, or a coin.
 It was a different time.
 It was sunshine, playing outdoors, and simple treasures.
 Today things aren’t savored or even quiet.
 It’s rarely soft enough to hear a cricket sing.
-Pesticides have run off most of our bee population, and many, times nature seems as muddled as the people.
+Pesticides have run off most of our bee population, and many times nature seems as muddled as the people.
 We have gotten caught up in noise.
-We are entertained by LOUD video games, loud sporting events, loud music, I-phone ring tones, loud in your face media coverage and even giving to those in need can be loud.
+We are entertained by video games, significant sporting events, loud music, I-phone ringtones, loud in your face media coverage and even giving to those in need can be loud.

-Yeshua said, it can be as loud as a trumpet blast.
+Yeshua said it could be as loud as a trumpet.

 “So when you give to the poor, do not sound a trumpet before you, as the hypocrites do in the synagogues and in the streets so that they may be honored by men.
-Truly I say to you, they have their reward in full.
-MATTHEW 6:2 NASB.
+Truly I say to you; they have their reward in full” (Matt.
+6:2 NASB).

-Jesus/ Yeshua is sitting there watching this spectacle of money being placed in these trumpet like chest.
+Yeshua is sitting there watching this spectacle of money being placed in this trumpet-like chest.
 He sees those who slam their coins in the shopharoth’s mouth and make a loud trumpet sound for all to hear and see.
 The wealthy tend to showcase their possessions.
 They tend to drive noticeable cars and live in more noticeable estates.
 Their wealth and yes, at times, even their giving is seen and heard about all over town.
-Yeshua sees the wealthy making a show of their gifts and he also sees one shrunken old woman, a widow, giving two mites.
+Yeshua considers the wealthy making a show of their gifts, as one shrunken old woman, a widow, gives her two mites.

 The “TALMUD” The body of Jewish civil and ceremonial law, says, it is as well not to give as to give with pomp and ceremony and openly.
-Hmmm, have we gotten it wrong?
+Hmm, have we gotten it wrong?

-The widow woman had to obey the law back then and the law stated she could not give one mite or one prutah, as they were called.
+The widow was obedient.
+The law stated she could not give one mite or one prutah, as they were called.
 You see, two prutahs were the very lowest legal contribution one could make.

 Therefore, she had a grand decision to make, either to not give at all or give all she had.
-Have you ever given all?
+Have you ever been in that position and given all?
 This poor woman dropped her small meager means into the opening of the chest.
-I’m sure the sound of her coinage made barely an audible ding.
-There was certainly no loud noise when those two mites slid into the opening and fell
+I’m sure the sound of her coinage barely made an audible ding.
+There was undoubtedly no loud noise when those two mites slid into the opening and fell